2019 Teaching Social Activism Conference: Building Tomorrow

 The Museum is CTLE certified.
 Participation in the full day of this program provides 5 hours of CTLE credit.
 CTLE forms will be distributed at the conclusion of the day.

 Questions?
 Reach out to firstname.lastname@example.org.

 Free.
 Seats are limited.
-Registration will open March 1.
+Registration is now open.